-We’ve put together some information below that we think will help prepare you for your son or daughter’s experience overseas.
-For more detailed health and safety information, please visit the Health and Safety tab on the Educators section of our website.
+We’ve put together some information below that we think will help prepare you for your child's experience overseas.
+For more detailed health and safety information, please visit the Risk Management section on the Advisor Resources section of our website.

 Tips for Parents of Students Studying Abroad